+Cheap Flower Delivery in Singapore – 12 Best Florists for Bouquets Under $50

 Mini bouquets: If you’re not trying to impress but just want to send a thoughtful little gift, mini bouquets (from $22) are a nice way to do it, and they’re cheaper than regular bouquets.
 They’re available from Petite Fleur and First Sight SG.

 Free delivery: Another way to save on costs is to find a florist with free delivery, as paid delivery can cost upwards of $10.
-The Bloom Box, Happy Bunch, Flower Chimp and Windflower Florist all offer free delivery in Singapore.
+The Bloom Box, Happy Bunch, Floral Garage, Flower Chimp and Windflower Florist all offer free delivery in Singapore.